-- Individual Healthcare Plans help to ensure that pupils with medical conditions are supported effectively and give clarity about key information and actions that are required to support the child effectively. - Individual Healthcare Plans should be written for every child who has medication in school (except for short term antibiotics). - Individual Healthcare Plans will be accessible to all who need to refer to them, while preserving confidentiality (on staffroom medical board and in necessary classrooms in yellow medical pocket) - Individual Healthcare Plans should be drawn up in partnership between the school, parents, and a relevant healthcare professional where necessary.
-This may include presentation of documentation related to the child's condition, and should indicate which professionals are involved. - ♦ The Deputy Head Teacher ensures that plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
-Parents are asked to confirm medical conditions and whether medication is required in school. - Where the pupil has a special educational need identified in an EHCP, the individual healthcare plan is linked to the EHCP. - Where a pupil is returning to school following a period of hospital education or alternative provision, school will ensure that the Individual Healthcare Plan identifies the support the child will need to reintegrate effectively.
+- Individual Healthcare Plans help to ensure that pupils with medical conditions are supported effectively and give clarity about key information and actions that are required to support the child effectively. - ◆ Individual Healthcare Plans should be written for every child who has medication in school (except for short term antibiotics). - ♦ Individual Healthcare Plans will be accessible to all who need to refer to them, while preserving confidentiality (on staffroom medical board and in necessary classrooms in yellow medical pocket) - Individual Healthcare Plans should be drawn up in partnership between the school, parents, and a relevant healthcare professional where necessary.
+This may include presentation of documentation related to the child's condition, and should indicate which professionals are involved. - Miss J Bytheway, our Pastoral Lead, ensures that plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
+Parents are asked to confirm medical conditions and whether medication is required in school. - Where a pupil is returning to school following a period of hospital education or alternative provision, school will ensure that the Individual Healthcare Plan identifies the support the child will need to reintegrate effectively.